OpenCyphal/pycyphal/docs/pages/demo.rst

 One solution to this is Yakut Orchestrator --- an interpreter of a simple YAML-based domain-specific language that allows one to define process groups and conveniently manage them as a single entity.
-The language has first-class support for registers --- instead of relying on environment variables, one can define registers using a human-friendly syntax without the need to explicitly specify their types (the tool will deduce the correct types automatically in most cases).
+The language comes with a user-friendly syntax for managing UAVCAN registers.

-Those familiar with ROS may find the tooling described here somewhat similar to *roslaunch*.
+Those familiar with ROS may find it somewhat similar to *roslaunch*.

 Second application